Dcohen52/Atom8/README.md

 - **Headless Mode Execution:** Run automation scripts in a non-GUI mode, ideal for background tasks or systems without a display.
 - **Script Management:** Save and load automation steps efficiently, enabling reuse and sharing of complex scripts.
 - **Advanced Logging:** Comprehensive logging capabilities for monitoring automation steps and troubleshooting errors.
-- **Customizable UI:** Style the interface to your preference, enhancing the user experience.

 ## Installation Instructions